qi-interactive/mata-tag/README.md

 ## 1.0.1-alpha, May 18, 2015

-- Bug fixes, occured due to a merge conflict.
+- Bug fixes, occurred due to a merge conflict.

 ## 1.0.0-alpha, May 18, 2015